Non-commutative probability insights into the double-scaling limit SYK Model with constant perturbations: moments cumulants and $q$-independence: Double-scaling limit SYK model and -Gaussian Processes

 where $\mathbb{1}$ denotes the identity operator.
 These operators acting on the Hilbert space $\vert l\rangle$ with a vacuum $\Omega$ such that

 Moreover, one can define a number operator $\hat{N}$ such that

 If we have $n$ copies of $T$ acting on the Hilbert space $\vert l\rangle$ (which is a vector space of chords), each of them can either open ($a^{\ast}$) a new chord or close ($a$) an old chord, when it closes an old chord, we pair it to the previous $T$ who opened this chord.
-Notice that we can choose a specific realization of the creation-annihilation axiom \eqref{car}: the creation and annihilation operators $a^{\ast}$ and $a$ can be understood as multiplication and q-difference operators respectively acting on the chords space
+Notice that we can choose a specific realization of the creation-annihilation axiom \eqref{car}: the creation and annihilation operators $a^{\ast}$ and $a$ can be understood as multiplication and $q$-difference operators respectively acting on the chords space

-since we are in the chords space, $x$ here represents a elementary component (``atome") of the chord diagrams, which is a open chord. $f$ here is a smooth function of $x$ which can be regarded as the generating function of an arbitrary class of combinatorial objects whose elements are made of chords (x-atoms).
-The q-difference operator becomes the standard derivative operator when $q\rightarrow 1$, and it acts linearly on the monomial $x^n$
+Since we are in chord space, $x$ represents an elementary component (``atom'') of chord diagrams, an open chord.
+Let $f$ be a smooth function of $x$, which can be thought of as a as the generating function of an arbitrary class of combinatorial objects whose elements consist of chords (x-atoms).
+The $q$-difference operator becomes the standard derivative operator when $q\rightarrow 1$, and it acts linearly on the monomial $x^n$

 Combinatorially, $x^n$ can be regarded as $n$ open chords, $ \bigtriangleup_q$ acting on it means we pick one of the chords to close, and during the process, the closed chord can be interacted by the other $n-1$ open chords, we record each crossing by a $q$, therefore the exponent of $q$ equals the number of crossing between this closed chord and the other open chords.
 For example, when $n=4$ (see figure \ref{dx4})